The UK’s problems with drug and alcohol abuse are well documented, and unfortunately, this shows no signs of changing any time soon.

 Cannabis may not be considered as ‘serious’ a drug as cocaine or heroin, but that does not mean that it isn’t harmful.

-There are thousands of people around the country that have had their lives negatively affected by cannabis addiction and the psychological effects that the drug can have.
+Thousands of people around the country have had their lives negatively affected by cannabis addiction and the psychological effects that the drug can have.

 Although coming off cannabis has mild withdrawal symptoms, and does not require cannabis detox, it is still preferable to go through withdrawal at a dedicated rehab facility.